ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 ### Write our main Lambda function

 Now we can take care of the core functionality of our backend.
-The goal is to take a unique user id and turn it into a unique color id.
+The goal is to take a unique user ID and turn it into a unique color id.
 It would also be nice if this function was one-way so that once a user know's their user id, they still need our service to calculate their color id.
-This is easily done by hashing the user id with a server side secret and then casting to a 24 bit integer (3 bytes for RGB).
+This is easily done by hashing the user ID with a server side secret and then casting to a 24 bit integer (3 bytes for RGB).

 The setup is the same as the authorizer, except we won't need any Civic code.